 The Judge will determine what contact is considered is in the best interests of a child, and the decision is governed by criteria set out in various acts of Parliament.
 Breastfeeding may be taken into account if the child is under one, although sometimes formula has been considered an acceptable alternative.

-Some Judges and court officers (such as CAFCASS officers or Guardians) are not fully informed about breastfeeding; the physical, emotional and health significance of it, nor the differences between breast milk and formula.
+Some Judges and court officers (such as CAFCASS officers or Guardians) are not fully informed about the physical, emotional and health significance of breastfeeding, as well as about the differences between breastmilk and formula.